embergershared/azuretf/README.md

 # Usage
 ## General
 The general use is simple:
-* on a Windows Machine with PowerShell,
+* on a Windows machine with PowerShell,
 * Go in the folder that has the script file ```tfplan.ps1``` (in the repo: ```/tf-plans```)

-Execute the script with the Plan and the Values folders as parameters:
+Execute the script with the Plan and Values folders as parameters:
 ```.\tfplan.ps1 -MainTfPath .\1-hub\3-sharedsvc\ -ValuesTfPath ..\subscriptions\demo\1-hub\3-sharedsvc\```

 A typical output will look like this: